Gurobi/gurobipy-pandas/docs/source/advanced.rst

 quadratic constraints, i.e. those which can be expressed using pandas' built-in arithmetic, groupby, and aggregation methods.
 In some cases you may need to build other constraint types, such as SOS or general constraints, between different series of variables.
-This page provides some simple recipes for such operations.
+This page provides some recipes for these cases.

 Indicator Constraints
 ---------------------